extwiii/ML-University.of.Washington/Course 1 - Machine Learning Foundations A Case Study Approach/README.md

 # Course 1 - Machine Learning Foundations: A Case Study Approach

 ## week1
+* Why you should learn machine learning with us
+* Who this specialization is for and what you will be able to do
+* Getting started with the tools for the course
+* Getting started with Python and the IPython Notebook
+* Getting started with SFrames for data engineering and analysis

 ## week2
+* Linear regression modeling
+* Evaluating regression models
+* Predicting house prices: IPython Notebook

 ## week3
+* Classification modeling
+* Evaluating classification models
+* Analyzing sentiment: IPython Notebook

 ## week4
+* Algorithms for retrieval and measuring similarity of documents
+* Clustering models and algorithms
+* Document retrieval: IPython Notebook

 ## week5
+* Recommender systems
+* Co-occurrence matrices for collaborative filtering
+* Matrix factorization
+* Performance metrics for recommender systems
+* Song recommender: IPython Notebook

 ## week6
+* Neural networks: Learning very non-linear features
+* Deep learning & deep features
+* Deep features for image classification: IPython Notebook
+* Deep features for image retrieval: IPython Notebook
+* Deploying machine learning as a service
+* Machine learning challenges and future directions

 ## Some useful papers on computer vision: